 Are you hoping to grow some of your own food this year?
 Maybe you’re looking to expand your garden area?
 Or perhaps you want to create an entirely new garden?
-In this blog post, I want to show you how to turn lawn into a vegetable garden!
-While it does take work, the process is simple.
-Here’s the technique I’ve used to create growing spaces in my yard!
+In this blog post, I want to show you a simple way to turn lawn into a vegetable garden!
+While it does take work, the process is basic.
+Here’s the technique I’ve used to create garden beds in my yard!

 The process isn’t complicated.
 Most of our garden beds, we created with a shovel, a wheelbarrow and good earth.
 All you have to do is remove grass and roots, get your hands on some good growing soil and pile it into growing beds on top of your cleared earth.
 Add a hearty layer of mulch and presto!
 You’ve got a garden!

 Here’s a step by step breakdown of the process.

 The first thing you want to do is mark out your garden area.
 How large is this space going to be?
 If you’re only creating a 10’x12′ garden or putting in a few beds (for something like asparagus or strawberries) the work can be done by hand.
 However, if you are making a large, full size vegetable garden, you may want to look into renting a tractor or backhoe.

 When working to create a quality, low maintenance garden, be sure to do it right the first time.
 It’s absolutely crucial that you take time to remove lawn and grass roots from your garden space.

 If you don’t, you’ll be battling grass and weeds for a very, very long time.
 Whether you use a shovel and a wheelbarrow or heavy duty equipment, take time to scrape away the lawn and also the first 4+ inches of topsoil.
 If you need to go deeper to get at the roots, go deeper!

 This little step will save you so much time later on!

 Step 3: Lay Out Garden Beds and Pathways